joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-20-Two-Levers.md

 $$E(0,0) = \frac{100}{99} + E(1,0)$$

-This turns out to be about a hundred visits quicker, or $73492$ visits.
+This turns out to be a quicker $63393$ visits, and so we average 68493 visits.

 ### Code (Python)